-Title V of FISA authorizes the government to obtain FISC orders compelling the production of business records with the assistance of certain companies.65 Title V, as amended by Section 215 of the USA PATRIOT Act, previously authorized the compelled production of "any tangible thing," and following enactment of the USA FREEDOM Act in 2015, this included specific authorization for the production of call detail records.66 However, Section 215 lapsed after expiration of the March 15, 2020 sunset date, and since then the authority under Title V has generally reverted to its original scope, which restricts the types of businesses that may be compelled to participate and the scope of what constitutes a business record.67 The only types of businesses currently covered under this portion of FISA are common carriers (i.e., transportation companies), public accommodation facilities, storage facilities, and vehicle rental facilities located in the United States.68 In order to obtain an order under Title V, the government must present specific and articulable facts giving reason to believe that the records pertain to a foreign power or an agent of a foreign power, but there is no requirement that the foreign power or agent of a foreign power or be a non-U.S. person.69
+Title V of FISA authorizes the government to obtain FISC orders compelling the production of business records with the assistance of certain companies.
+Title V, as amended by Section 215 of the USA PATRIOT Act, previously authorized the compelled production of "any tangible thing," and following enactment of the USA FREEDOM Act in 2015, this included specific authorization for the production of call detail records.
+However, Section 215 lapsed after expiration of the March 15, 2020 sunset date, and since then the authority under Title V has generally reverted to its original scope, which restricts the types of businesses that may be compelled to participate and the scope of what constitutes a business record.
+The only types of businesses currently covered under this portion of FISA are common carriers (i.e., transportation companies), public accommodation facilities, storage facilities, and vehicle rental facilities located in the United States.
+In order to obtain an order under Title V, the government must present specific and articulable facts giving reason to believe that the records pertain to a foreign power or an agent of a foreign power, but there is no requirement that the foreign power or agent of a foreign power be located outside the United States or be a non-U.S. person.
+Electrical production of the production of the United States or be a non-U.S. person.